 Michelle Yingling, M.A.Ed.

-English and Reading/Writing Tutor
+English and Reading/Writing Instructor

-Michelle firmly believes that everyone should have experience teaching Kindergarten to really understand the complexities and challenges that go into students building their foundations of literacy.
+Michelle firmly believes that everyone should have experience teaching kindergarten to really understand the complexities and challenges that go into students building their foundations of literacy.

 Claire Harpole, MS